Dino Melaye: Political life

 Senator Dino Melaye with a margin of over 20,000 votes, lost to his political rival, Smart Adeyemi in an election that was later declared inconclusive by INEC due to violence and electoral irregularities in over 50 Polling Units in the senatorial district.
 A make-up Election was however fixed for 30 November 2019, after which it was alleged that Senator Dino Melaye was planning to boycott the election, but was however seen casting his vote on the election day.

 The supplementary election suffered a low turn out of electorates; this could be due to the high level of harassment, killings, and intimidation faced during the main election.
 Senator Smart Adeyemi was able to defeat Senator Dino Melaye still maintaining almost the same margin as the general election.
 The results of the election was however believed to have been tampered with by the State Government in favor of Smart Adeyemi.
 Smart Adeyemi has since been sworn in as a replacement for Senator Dino Melaye by the Senate President.

-Governorship Ambition
+Governorship ambition

 Dino Melaye contested for the Kogi State gubernatorial election which was held on 16 November 2019.
 On 3 September 2019, He lost his gubernatorial ambition in a keenly contested primary election where he came third, with a total of 70 votes behind Engr.
 Musa Wada who won with 748 votes in count.

+He has been declared the winner of the 2023 Peoples Democratic Party (PDP) governorship primary election in Kogi state, to be deputized by Hon.
+Habeebat Deen.